My Chemical Romance: 2013–2017: May Death Never Stop You and post-breakup

-On March 25, 2014, the band released a greatest hits collection, titled May Death Never Stop You, containing material spanning their entire career, as well a single unreleased track.
-The track "Fake Your Death" was made available digitally on February 17.
+On March 25, 2014, the band released a greatest hits collection, titled May Death Never Stop You, containing material spanning their entire career, as well as a single unreleased track, "Fake Your Death".
+"Fake Your Death" was made available digitally on February 17.
 It is the only song in MCR's discography to feature James Dewees playing keyboards.

-Following the band's breakup, the members of the band continued to pursue music.
-Lead vocalist Gerard Way announced his debut solo album Hesitant Alien with the release of an advance-single, "Action Cat".
-Hesitant Alien was released on September 29, 2014, in the UK, and a day later in the U.S. Hesitant Alien was a moderate commercial success, topping the US Billboard Alternative Albums chart and reaching No. 16 on the US Billboard 200.
+Following the band's breakup, the members continued to pursue music.
+Lead vocalist Gerard Way announced his debut solo album Hesitant Alien with the release of an advance single, "Action Cat".
+Hesitant Alien was released on September 29, 2014, in the UK, and a day later in the US.
+Hesitant Alien was a moderate commercial success, topping the US Billboard Alternative Albums chart and reaching No. 16 on the US Billboard 200.
 Hesitant Alien also topped the "Ten Essential Albums Of 2014" list in Alternative Press.

 Rhythm guitarist Frank Iero sporadically collaborated with My Chemical Romance keyboardist James Dewees, forming Death Spells and performing in Reggie and the Full Effect (alongside Ray Toro), releasing No Country for Old Musicians on November 19, 2013.
 Afterwards, he announced via his official website that he signed to Staple Records and would be releasing a full-length solo album titled Stomachaches under the moniker of "frnkiero andthe cellabration".
 The album featured former My Chemical Romance touring drummer Jarrod Alexander.
 Stomachaches was released worldwide on August 25, 2014.

 Bassist Mikey Way formed Electric Century along with Sleep Station vocalist David Debiak in 2014 and released their debut single "I Lied" in February 2014.
-The duo announced their debut self-titled EP on March 10, 2015, and it was released on Record Store Day on April 18, 2015.
+The duo announced their debut self-titled EP on March 10, 2015, and released it on Record Store Day on April 18, 2015.
 Lead guitarist Ray Toro released a song titled "Isn't That Something" on May 24, 2013.
-On January 1, 2015, he posted a new song, titled "For the Lost and Brave", on his website, dedicating the song to Leelah Alcorn, a transgender teen who committed suicide.
+On January 1, 2015, he posted a new song titled "For the Lost and Brave" on his website, dedicating it to Leelah Alcorn, a transgender teen who committed suicide.

 On July 20, 2016, the band posted on their official Twitter and Facebook pages a video with the piano intro from "Welcome to the Black Parade", ending with a cryptic date, "9/23/16".
 The video was also published on the band's YouTube channel with the video titled "MCRX".
-This led to numerous rumors and reports on the band's possible reunion until it was revealed to be a reissue of The Black Parade with unreleased demos.
-The reissue, titled The Black Parade/Living with Ghosts, includes 11 demos and live tracks.
+This led to numerous rumors and reports of the band's possible reunion until it was revealed to be a re-issue of The Black Parade with unreleased demos.
+The re-issue, titled The Black Parade/Living with Ghosts, includes 11 demos and live tracks.
 Two months before its release, an early version of "Welcome to the Black Parade", titled "The Five of Us Are Dying", was made available for streaming.

 In a discussion of his work on the comic book Doom Patrol, Gerard Way told Billboard in 2017, "I wouldn't count (a reunion) out, but at the same time everybody's doing stuff in their lives now that they're really enjoying."